 The Principal and Senior Advisor to the CEO, Major General John F. Wharton (ret.), also is a Managing Partner at One Defense, which originated out of the Office of the Secretary of the Department of Defense as a next generation national security enterprise.
 One Defense enables technology entrepreneurs and investments in Aerospace, Defense and Government Services sectors.
 Along with the other members of the Innovation Corridor, we leverage deep core competencies and global expertise to design, accelerate and deploy critical, high-impact technologies.

 Working with our partners we also provide the following:

 - Showcases, Catalogued Tech, Events

-- Center for Investment Coordination
+- Center of Excellence and Investment Coordination

 - Hub for High-Impact Tech

 The Innovation Corridor is a highly accessible and hyper-connected hub supporting emerging technologies and entrepreneurs, enterprise partners, and governmental entities.